 Health is a product of balanced Doshas, good digestion, well-functioning bodily tissues, proper elimination of wastes and inner peace.
 The state of balance of the Doshas is reflected in the radial pulse and other mind/body characteristics.
 It can often be inferred from symptoms.

 I’ve oft repeated that to maintain balance, Ayurveda advises us to apply the principle of Similars (Samanya) and Opposites (Vishesh).
 As you would expect, Similars increase and Opposites decrease.
 Therefore, we need to understand the qualities that characterize the Doshas.

 By reading my prior posts, you would have absorbed a basic notion of these qualities without the labels.
 Vata represents movement.
 Pitta represents metabolism and transformation.
 Kapha represents structure.
 All heat comes from Pitta.
 Therefore, Vata and Kapha are both cold.
 Aside from that, they are polar opposites.
 Vata is subtle, light, quick, brittle, dry, bitter and rough-like old age and late fall /winter.
 Kapha is gross, heavy, slow, soft, oily, sweet and smooth-like childhood and spring.

-You might better intuit he qualities of the Doshas by reflecting on the five “primordial” elements that characterize the next layer of creation.
+You might better intuit the qualities of the Doshas by reflecting on the five “primordial” elements that characterize the next layer of creation.
 Vata gives rise to Space (Akasha) and Air (Vayu).
-Pitta gives rise to Fire (Agni) and, in interaction with Kapha, to Water (Jal).
+Pitta gives rise to Fire (Tejas) and, in interaction with Kapha, to Water (Jal or Apas).
 Kapha gives rise to Earth (Prithivi) and Water.
 Expressions like “Air Head,” “Hot Head” and “Fat & Happy” say a lot about basic tendencies expressed when Vata, Pitta or Kapha dominate, but are not in balance.

 Qualities of the Three Doshas